aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 </details>

-## Module-0B: Prepare your database
+## Module-0B: Access Cloud9

-We need to create some tables and insert some initial values to the Aurora database.
-We launched the Aurora database in private subnet following security best practices so the database is not reachable directly from the Internet.

-Because your Cloud9 instance and the Aurora database is in the same VPC, you can administer the database from the Cloud9 instance (The security group of the database the have been configured to allow the traffic):

-First go to your **Cloud9** Environment.
+As part of the above step, an [Cloud 9 IDE instance](https://aws.amazon.com/cloud9/) is created.
+All of the coding and commands in this workshop should be run inside the Cloud 9 IDE environment.

-1. Go to the Cloud9 console [link](https://console.aws.amazon.com/cloud9/home) (You can also find the Cloud9 console in the AWS console by clicking on **Services** in the navigation bar on the top, and search for `cloud9` and enter)
+1. Open a new browser tab and go to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) (You can also find the Cloud9 console in the AWS console by clicking on **Services** in the navigation bar on the top, and search for `cloud9` and enter)

 1. Click on ***Your environments*** (you may need to expand the left sidebar)